Overview of a Career in Court Interpreting (2:51)

 Once you have determined the specific requirements for your language, click here for additional resources to help prepare for the exam.

 Scheduling is now open for court interpreter Written Exams and Oral Proficiency Exams (OPE).
-We anticipate the administration of Bilingual Interpreting Exams in June 2013.
+Bilingual Interpreting Exams are administered twice a year.

 Please visit Prometric for complete information on test dates, test site locations, and how to register for the exams.